So you are in a key account management review meeting, going over the year’s plan with the global accounts team and the business heads.

 Key account relationships should outlive the KAMs and all the members that constitute the key account management teams.
-Therefore, it is critical to build account and people knowledge into the system so all internal stakeholders are tuned in and can do their part seamlessly.
+Therefore, it is critical to building accounts and people’s knowledge into the system so all internal stakeholders are tuned in and can do their part seamlessly.

 The key questions to ask are as under.

-- Institutionalising – How safe you are from attrition and losing control of valuable relationships because of people changes?
+- Institutionalising – How safe you are from attrition and losing control of valuable relationships because of people’s changes?

 - Process – How easy is it for you to capture the right information into the system as a part of the process

-What can technology do for these web of Relationships?
+What can technology do for this web of Relationships?

-Are many of your relationships being managed manually?
-Do you then face the following limitations.
+Are any of your relationships being managed manually?
+Do you then face the following limitations?